Thorocaine/JonathanPeelBlog/Xamarin-F#/xam-fsharp-01.md

 It shows something on the screen.

 # Conclusion
 This is the point that I was wanting to get to, and I am happy here.
-Happy that it can be done, and happy that I have a base project that I can clone and use as a starting poiny.
+Happy that it can be done, and happy that I have a base project that I can clone and use as a starting point.

-To parose, copy, or make fun of any of the code, please find it on [GitHub](https://github.com/Thorocaine/JonathanPeelBlog/tree/master/Xamarin-F%23/FXam)
+To peruse, copy, or make fun of any of the code, please find it on [GitHub](https://github.com/Thorocaine/JonathanPeelBlog/tree/master/Xamarin-F%23/FXam)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyNzIzMDYyMCwyMDk5NDE5MDA4LDExMD
+eyJoaXN0b3J5IjpbOTc3ODYwNTkzLC0yMjcyMzA2MjAsMjA5OT
-AxNzk2MTQsLTE5MjgwOTk0NTYsLTE5NjY5NDE0NjksLTE3MzAy
+QxOTAwOCwxMTAwMTc5NjE0LC0xOTI4MDk5NDU2LC0xOTY2OTQx
-MDE3NzQsMTUzNjU1NTAwNywyNjc1MTY2LDEwMTk3MjkyNTEsLT
+NDY5LC0xNzMwMjAxNzc0LDE1MzY1NTUwMDcsMjY3NTE2NiwxMD
-Q1MzkyMTMzMCwzMjExOTA4OTddfQ==
+E5NzI5MjUxLC00NTM5MjEzMzAsMzIxMTkwODk3XX0=
 -->